sterlingcompendium/sterlingcompendium.github.io/README.md

 # sterlingcompendium.github.io
-All the custom files enhancing sterlinghairdressing.com.au
+All the custom files enhancing sterlinghairdressing.com.au and sterlingapothecary.com.au